fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-7011: Cluster pair creation failing, because of destination Portworx node is marked down
   Workaround: Restart the Portworx node and attempt the cluster pairing again

-* PWX-7041: CloudSnap Backup Failed for Pause/Resume by PX Restart - All replicas are down
+* PWX-7041: CloudSnap Backup Failed for Pause/Resume by Portworx Restart - All replicas are down

   Workaround: This is a variant of the previous errata.
   For volume with replication factor set to 1, Cloudsnap backup does not resume after the node with replica goes down.